Navigate / search

 B) Commitment

 And here’s where it gets interesting.
-What about when I don’t know?
+What about when you don’t know?
 Or when I’m wrong?
 Or when I don’t know but I’m supposed to know?
-This is exactly where confidence comes from.
-From not knowing and being okay about it.
+This is exactly where confidence begins: From not knowing and being okay with it.
 Why would you feel okay about it though?
 Because you can’t know everything.
 We may have been led to believe that we should.
 We don’t.
 Our only responsibility is our commitment to learn what we don’t know.
 Your commitment is in your openness to learn.
 No, you don’t have to know.
 Make peace with it.
 Declare it: I commit to learn.
 Commit to putting in the work if you have to.
 This is where confidence comes from.

 C) Collaboration

 So the third C is about collaboration.
 Collaboration is about working together to achieve goals.
 The best we individually can bring to the table is our current competence, our commitment to learn, and our awareness that we depend on others as well.
 If someone makes us feel less or lacking because we don’t know, then this third C reminds us that we are entitled to be helped.
 Confront the person(s) about it, and tell them about your commitment to learn.
 Ask to be helped or move on, seriously.
-Don’t waste your time with a person, a group, or a company that won’t take the time to help out if you need it.
+Don’t waste your time with a person, group, or corporation that won’t take the time to help out if you need it.
 This is liberating!
 Why waste our time in a place where there’s no room for growth?
 Where everyone lives under the illusion that everyone needs to appear effortless or that they know everything?

-The opposite of confidence might be being cocky or arrogant, believing you don’t need others or that you are superior.
-Confidence is not in what we know.
-Confidence is in the not needing to know, but committing to learn, and in our need for others.
-Likewise, it is our responsibility to enable others to be better.
-Confidence = competence + commitment to learn + collaboration.
 That’s my take on it.
 How to be more confident turns out it’s less about appearances and more about the commitments we have.
-So go ahead and be comfortable with not knowing, but pledge to learn.
+So go ahead—be comfortable with not knowing, but pledge to learn.
 Expect others to push you, but don’t let them push you around.
-Life is uncertain.
-No amount of competence is ever enough.
-Don’t let that alone define your confidence.
+Life is uncertain, and no amount of competence is ever enough.
+But confidence?
+Confidence is built through your commitment and willingness to learn and lean on others.
+Don’t let competence alone define your confidence.

 Juan F. Diaz